-Shakespeare in the Park is now officially Shakespeare by the Bow.
-For more than 25 summer seasons through sunshine, rain, snow and lightning storms, emerging actors have entertained Calgarians with the Bard’s verse in Prince’s Island Park.
+Shakespeare in the Park is now officially Shakespeare by the Bow (SBTB).
+For more than 30 summer seasons through sunshine, rain, snow and lightning storms, emerging actors have entertained Calgarians with the Bard’s verse in Prince’s Island Park.

-This summer, June 25 to August 9, the company presents Comedy of Errors.
-For newbies to seasoned fans we breakdown everything you need to know about Shakespeare on the Bow, including where to park, where to pee and where to find snacks.
+This summer, June 27 to August 18, Theatre Calgary presents A Midsummer’s Night Dream.
+For newbies to seasoned fans we breakdown everything you need to know about Shakespeare by the Bow, including where to park, where to pee and where to find snacks.

 A brief history

-Founded in 1988 by Mount Royal University, SBTB provided emerging actors the opportunity to work with professional actors and directors.
+Founded in 1988 by Mount Royal University (MRU), SBTB provided emerging actors the opportunity to work with professional actors and directors.

 When is it?